Spelling variations: Haim, Chaim, Haym Avraham

 Secretary: Yakov Maschiach

-In December 1903, several Maccabi clubs from Bulgaria met in Sofia for their first national conference which Haim attended as the representant for the Ruschuk club.
+In December 1903, several Maccabi clubs from Bulgaria met in Sofia for their first national conference which Haim attended as the representant for the Rustchuk club.

 David Rimon: